TheDarkSkyXD/PlayListify/docs/specifications/classes_and_functions.md

 #### d.
 Class: YoutubeService

 *   **Description:** Handles communication with the YouTube API.
 This class is responsible for retrieving video and playlist metadata from YouTube.
+*   **Note:** This service acts as a wrapper for the `yt-dlp-wrap` library, providing a structured interface for fetching video and playlist metadata.
+It does not use the official YouTube Data API.
 *   **Data Models:** `VideoMetadata`, `PlaylistMetadata`, `PlaylistItem`
 *   **Class Description:** This service class handles communication with the YouTube API, providing methods to retrieve video and playlist metadata.
 It encapsulates the API key and handles the complexities of interacting with the YouTube API.
 *   **Properties:**